Jasper Community Arts

 We continue to work on plans for our facility and will take strategic action on those plans in order to meet the needs of our patrons.
 We work to maintain positive relationships with our city, our county, our business community and our patrons while focusing on bringing the arts to life for all.

 Founded on May 12, 1975 as part of the City of Jasper, the Jasper Community Arts Commission became the only arts commission in the state to be officially recognized as a department of the city and under the authority of the city council.
 Its mission is to stimulate and encourage an appreciation of and participation in the arts by citizens of all ages in Jasper and the nearby area, and to foster an environment conducive to the enjoyment of the arts.
-JCA is responsible for the management of the Jasper Arts Center and the Arts Wing of the Thyen-Clark Cultural Center.
+JCA is responsible for the management of the Jasper Arts Center and the Atrium and Arts Wing of the Thyen-Clark Cultural Center.

 The Jasper Community Arts Commission consists of 11 government-appointed members.
 Four members of the Commission are appointed by the Mayor, five by the Jasper City Council, one by the Jasper Parks and Recreation Board and one by the Greater Jasper Consolidated School Board.